gkumeriya15/MovieB/README.md

   --leave / --no-leave            Keep all leaves of the progress-bar
                                   [default: no-leave]
-  --caption / --no-caption        Download caption file  [default: caption] -Z, --optimize                  Make movie and subtitle filenames have same
-                                  format
-  -O, --caption-only              Download caption file only and ignore movie -S, --simple                    Show download percentage and bar only in
+  --caption / --no-caption        Download caption file  [default: caption] -O, --caption-only              Download caption file only and ignore movie -S, --simple                    Show download percentage and bar only in
                                   progressbar